RoBizMan/guess-indian-sign-lang-alphabet/README.md

 - As a new user, I want to understand how to play the game, so that I can start learning ISL fingerspelling.

-- As a new user, I want to be able to see the result, so that I can track my performance.
+- As a new user, I want to be able to see the immediate result after selecting the answer.

 - As a new user, I want to be able to replay the game, so that I can practice and improve my skills.